klogan88/CrimeVisualization/README.md

 Each of the markers is clickable, so you can see a little bit more detail on each point.

+There is a responsive breakpoint at 800px so that it fits smaller displays as well, such as tablets or mobiles.

 The app is running on http://klogan88.github.io

 # Known IE9 issues